fadytadrous/Elgouna-CRM/readme.md

 For common fixtures, please refer to the `sharedFixture.ts` file.

 ## Common Selectors and Methods
-Any common selectors or methods are added in the [commonSelectors.ts](http://_vscodecontentref_/5) file.
+Any common selectors or methods are added in the [commonSelectors.ts](https://github.com/fadytadrous/Elgouna-CRM/blob/main/Pages/common/commonSelectors.ts) file.

 ## URLs
-All URLs are added in the [urls.ts](http://_vscodecontentref_/6) file to avoid code repetition.
+All URLs are added in the [urls.ts](https://github.com/fadytadrous/Elgouna-CRM/blob/main/config/urls.ts) file to avoid code repetition.

-## Documentation
-For detailed documentation, please refer to the `/docs` directory.

-## Contributing
-Please read our contributing guidelines before submitting pull requests.

 ## Support
-For support inquiries, please contact the development team.
+For support inquiries, please contact me, [Fady Tadrous](https://www.linkedin.com/in/fady-tadrous/).